 This policy is intended for fleets of commercial aircraft by private or state operators.
 It will generally include additional covers for a wider spectrum of crew and cargo and a wider level of liability cover to include the varied range of operations and destinations.

-This is a policy for operators of commercial and recreational unmanned aerial vehicles which extends to cover also any attachments and remotes.
+This is a policy for operators of commercial unmanned aerial vehicles which extends to also cover any attachments and remotes.

 This is a liability policy for those engaged in the design and manufacture of aircraft and for those offering ancillary services such as airports, airfields, air-traffic control, refuellers, maintenance and other aviation services.